In this section we are going to make our local system ready to install and develop the demo projects.

 There is no Java Programming required to develop applications with Magnolia.

 However Magnolia does require the Java Environment (JRE) version 8 or higher.
 Type

 java -version in a terminal or command prompt.
 If the system reports a version number, Java is installed on your computer.

-If you don't have Java, install it on your system.
+If you don't have Java, or it is not a compatible version, install it on your system.